 We are also attracted to companies taking pro-active steps to streamline operational efficiency and improve business profitability.
 Self-help stories within the portfolio include Union Pacific, Norfolk Southern, Hydro One, Ferrovial, Aurizon and COSCO Shipping Ports.

 A number of portfolio holdings have opportunities to sell or are already engaged in the sale of non-core assets at premium prices.
 As businesses simplify and improve, valuation multiples are likely to expand.
-TransCanada, Emera, Ferrovial are positioned to benefit from corporate restructuring strategies.
+TransCanada, Emera and Ferrovial are positioned to benefit from corporate restructuring strategies.

 The final portfolio theme relates to companies with the ability to grow earnings at a faster rate than the market currently expects.
 Companies that we believe have underappreciated growth optionality include Transurban, CCR, Pinfra, UGI Corp, Dominion Energy, American Electric Power, Evergy and Eversource Energy.

-The First State Investments Global Listed Infrastructure Fund remains focused on bottom-up stock picking, seeking mispriced, good quality companies trading at attractive relative valuations.
+The First State Global Listed Infrastructure strategy remains focused on bottom-up stock picking, seeking mispriced, good quality companies trading at attractive relative valuations.

 Ferromex’s rail operations (Mexico City)